|pdsoros.org||Seniors/Graduate Students||Oct. 29, 2020|

 The Paul & Daisy Soros Fellowships for New Americans is a fellowship program intended for United States immigrants and children of immigrants.
 To be eligible, an applicant’s birth parents must have both been born outside of the U.S. as non-U.S. citizens, and both parents must not have been eligible for U.S. citizenship at the time of their births.
-In addition, one of the following must be true of the applicant as of the Nov.
-1, 2019 application deadline:
+In addition, one of the following must be true of the applicant as of the above application deadline:

 - Born in the U.S.: You are a U.S. citizen by birth and both of your parents were born abroad as non-U.S. citizens.